dronelektron/join-control/README.md

 # Join control

-Allows you to control the player's team and class
+Allows you to control joining a team and a class:

+* `Team full` - Bypass the spawn point limit
+* `Team stacked` - Bypass team balance
+* `Class` - Bypass the class limit

 ### Supported Games